Ten steps to find your babysitter

 Send a message to babysitters / nannies you like

-Check the profiles of a few babysitters / nannies: check out their information, their pictures, and recommendations from other parents.
+Check the profiles of a few babysitters / nannies: check out their information, their pictures, and reviews from other parents.
 If you find one that might be a good match, send them a message and introduce yourself!
 You can tell them about your family, what you’re seeking, and why they would be a match for your family.
 During your chat, it might be good to ask the following questions:

 - Would you be interested in babysitting for us?